Danan: The Jungle Fighter

-Danan: The Jungle Fighter is a 1991 action adventure game developed and published by Sega for the Master System exclusively in Europe.
+Danan: The Jungle Fighter is a 1991 action adventure game for the Master System published exclusively in Europe.
 It follows Danan, a man raised in the outskirts of the jungle by an adopted father figure.
 The game depicts Danan's journey through the jungle in a bid to avenge his adoptive father's death by stopping the resurrection of an alien creature known as Gilbas.
 The gameplay sees the player traversing four timed side-scrolling levels, occasionally exploring to find helpful items, until a boss is encountered.

 Upon its release in January 1991, the game received mixed reception from critics, who praised its graphics and plot, but criticized the soundtrack and low difficulty.
 Mixed reactions were also given towards the gameplay, which was criticized as being very repetitive and dull as well as lauded for its short simplistic design by various video game publications.

 Gameplay

 Danan climbs a ladder to the upper level of the building.
 The HUD on the top of the screen shows how much health, time remaining, and score that Danan has.

 Danan: The Jungle Fighter is a side-scrolling action-adventure game with minor platforming and role-playing elements.
 The player controls Danan through four timed levels, each of which contain a boss at the end.
 If Danan is unable to complete the level in time, or loses all his health, the game ends.

 Although levels are linear, they contain items that can be found by exploring, such as time increasing clocks, knives which are required for progression and experience enhancing stars, which give Danan more health when enough are obtained.
 Another set of items that can be collected are animal symbols, which allow Danan to summon either an armadillo, an eagle, or a chimpanzee to his aid once enough are collected.
 Depending on who is summoned, the animal can help Danan fight enemies, transport him to higher places, or restore his health.